nuitsjp/FluentTextTable/README.md

 ![](images/basic.png)

-You can change the format of the table easily and fluently.

-Hides the borders between lines and specifies the format of the item values.
+The complex formatting of tables can be changed flexibly and fluently.

 ```cs
 Build